FruitbatM/airmed-doc-app/README.md

     - patients will have an ability to create, update and delete their profiles
     - doctor users will have an ability to update their profiles
     - admin users will have an ability to update their profiel and to create and delete doctor's profiles
+- 404 and 500 error pages
+    - if a user navigates to a page which does not exist or if they do not have permission to access, they will be directed to a 404 error page
+    - if there are an internal problems with the server, a 500 error page will appear

 ## Future Implementation